Sorry (Madonna song): Composition and remixes

 For the single release, several remixers were enlisted to remix the track.
 English duo the Pet Shop Boys were one of them, as they were cited as one of the inspirations for Confessions on a Dance Floor; it consisted of additional vocals provided by member Neil Tennant saying "I'm sorry… so sorry" and "please forgive me".
 The duo and Madonna had always mutually admired each other, from the time they wrote the song "Heart" (1988) for Madonna but never delivered it.
 As Tennant had always wanted to sing a duet with Madonna, he added his own vocals to the song, to which she replied, "That was really cheeky of you but it worked."
 According to O'Brien on The Quietus, the remix "echoes Giorgio Moroder's work with Donna Summer on 'I Feel Love', where Summer's voice became the robot in the mix"; she also thought, "The Pet Shop Boys re-imagined her and in so doing created a disco classic."
 In another review for The Guardian, she wrote that the remix "brings out a whole new layer of meaning, emphasising the drama behind Madonna's words", also calling it "thunderous" and "my favorite remix ever".
 It was later included on Pet Shop Boys' remix album Disco 4 (2007).
 Other remixers included Green Velvet and Paul Oakenfold.
+On February 10, 2023, Madonna released a remix in collaboration with Blond:ish, Eran Hersh and Darmon.
+Following this, an two additional remixes featuring production from Miss Monique and Franky Rizardo were released on July 26, 2023, and August 2, 2023.
+The overall extended play for the Blondish remixes were released on Madonna's 65th birthday, on August 16 2023.
+The EP includes Eran Hersh and Darmon's remix, alongside TIBASKO.